DevRuibin/erlang_note/src/basci_syntax/readme.md

 15. [recursion.erl](recursion.erl) - it is a simple program to show how to use recursion.
 16. [myfile.erl](myfile.erl) - it is a simple program to show how to use file I/O. see [api](https://www.erlang.org/doc/search)
 17. [myRecord.erl](myRecord.erl) - it is a simple program to show how to use record.
+18. [exception.erl](exception.erl) - it is a simple program to show how to use exception.
+19. [macro.erl](macro.erl) - it is a simple program to show how to use macro.
+20. [funs.erl](funs.erl) - it is a simple program to show how to use `fun`

 ## Shell commands